sqwirex/SteamAchievementInspector/README.md

 ## Why this is not proof of cheating

-- **Identical timestamps** can happen due to save-file restores, achievements added later by devs, meta-achievements (“get all achievements”), or offline play syncing later.
+- **Identical timestamps** can happen due to save-file restores, achievements added later by devs, meta-achievements (“get all achievements”), offline play syncing later, or some types of bug in the game.
 - **Short gaps** may happen with related/progressive achievements or lucky streaks.
   Focus on *hard* achievements across *different* games appearing in a short window.